-With respect to the Master Fund, in order to deem an investment a sustainable investment, the investee company must 'do no significant harm' (DNSH) to the environment or society through its product and services.
+In order for the Master Fund to deem an investment a sustainable investment, the investee company must 'do no significant harm' (DNSH) to the environment or society through its products or services.

 The assessment of harm involves a set of diverse environmental and social indicators to assess whether a company with potentially positive environmental or social contributions, has other adverse environmental and/or social impacts.